FairadayDream/autoQuokka-vscode-ext/README.md

 # vscode-extension
 automate Quokka upon cd'ing into JS.
-There is a setting in the extension quokka itself to auto turnon the feature using regex for js files recognition too.
+There is a setting in the extension quokka itself to auto turnon the feature using regex for js files recognition as well.